 “I like to travel internationally and have always liked talking to people and experiencing their cultures.
 So this is like traveling, but you don’t have to leave the country.”

 — Susan Furtado, Osher Member, ALI Conversation Group Volunteer

 Where: SDSU Gateway Center and Extended Studies Center

-View the Conversation Groups flyer, fill out the ALI volunteer form, or contact the ALI student life coordinator, Alan Schuchman email@example.com.
+For more information, fill out the ALI volunteer form or contact Alan Schuchman at email@example.com.

 Become a Host Family — Share the International Experience

 - Meet students from all over the world

 - Introduce American culture to a foreign student